BrerDawg/timer_util_linux/README.md

 ### Code and Shortcomings
-Some of the code is re-purposed from other projects I've tinkered with over the years, so excuse the prehistoric c style, evolving conventions and inefficiencies.
+Some of the code is re-purposed from other projects I've tinkered with over the years, so excuse the antiquated c style, evolving conventions and inefficiencies.

 Fltk's fluid gui designer was used for layout of main window controls, fluid generated 'fluid.h' and 'fluid.cxx'.